The Drop | King’s Cross Wine Bar

 Which is great if you want to go on the goulash.

-NOTE: The Drop is set to open with Coal Drops Yard in late October.
-We’ll be back with the full scoop when it does, but you can keep an eye on their twitter in the meantime.
+NOTE: The Drop is set to open on 26th October… we’ll be back with the full scoop when it does.

 Like wine bars?
 Then you’ll need to pay Humble Grape a visit